 If you live in Brighton & Hove and would like to ask the council to install a charger in your area, then you should email your request to email@example.com.

-Charging equipment built in to lamp posts is a new way of charging that utilises the existing highway infrastructure, to reduce overall installation costs.
-The first service to emerge in the UK was Ubitricity, whose customers purchase a smart cable from them in order to use their charging posts on lamp posts around London.
+Charging equipment built into lamp posts is a new way of charging that utilises the existing highway infrastructure, helping to reduce overall installation costs.
+The first service to emerge in the UK was Ubitricity, whose customers purchase a smart cable from them to use their charging posts on lamp posts around London.

 Twitter user @EVMaps worked with his local council in Margate to have a Rolec kerbside charger installed outside his home.

 Unlike similar but public chargers, the charge post uses the electricity supply from the house it is in front of.
 There is a corresponding parking bay marked "EV permit holder" to ensure that parking is available for the owner, along with appropriate signage on the owners garden wall.
-The charging post was installed by council approved contractors and paid for by the owner.
+The charging point was installed by Council-approved contractors and paid for by the owner.